by Tim Gilmore, 2/1/2019

 Pat had confessed to killing three of the five prostitutes found murdered in 11 months in or near rural Picketville near Pritchard Road and I-295, the beltway around the city.
 Just when his violence toward women began is unclear.
 When and why he moved from sexual assault to murder is also unknown, perhaps even to him.

 Pat Herald’s second known rape victim, a Florida Community College at Jacksonville student who requested anonymity, had no idea he was awaiting trial for sexual assault when she met him at Paxon Lounge, where Pat was a regular, two miles south of Old Kings Road on Edgewood Avenue, two miles east of 295, five miles east of the house on West Beaver.

-They drank Budweisers and talked for an hour and half, commiserated over small matters, and laughed.
-They decided to leave, bought a six-pack, crossed 295 northwest in his 1978 Lincoln Continental, then parked beside the Trout River, where it narrows and sidewinds not far from her home in Dinsmore on the rural Northside.
+They drank Budweisers and talked for an hour and a half, commiserated over small matters, and laughed.
+They decided to leave, bought a six pack, crossed 295 northwest in his 1978 Lincoln Continental, then parked beside the Trout River, where it narrows and sidewinds not far from her home in Dinsmore on the rural Northside.
 The rain dissipated and left the night humid and cool.

 “He was real nice,” she told Visser and Pinkham in April 1996, six years later, when she was working as a nursing assistant.
 “He just instantly changed.
 I don’t know what happened.”